lara-learning/lara/readme.md

 - OLD_COMPANY_NAME
 - NEW_COMPANY_NAME
   - Add these two, if you have mails mapped from an old name to a new name.
 If not provided, no changes will be applied to usage of email addresses.
+- AVATAR_URL
+  - String containing the URL to avatars.
+In the end a mailhash from the user is added.
+If not provided random avatars from dicebear are used.
+- SES_EMAIL
+  - String containing the email address of the bot sending notifications e.g.: lara-bot@exampleCompany.com
+- SES_REGION
+  - String of aws region (probably eu-west-1)
+- SUPPORT_MAIL
+  - String containing the email address users can contact in case of problems e.g.: lara@exampleCompany.com
+- FRONTEND_URL
+  - String containing frontend development url
+- BACKEND_URL
+  - String containing backend development url
+- ENABLE_FRONTEND_TUNNEL
+  - Boolean
+- ENABLE_BACKEND_TUNNEL
+  - Boolean
+- ALEXA_SKILL_ID
+  - Not required
+- ALEXA_AMAZON_CLIENT_ID
+  - Not required
+- ALEXA_AMAZON_CLIENT_SECRET
+  - Not required

 - STAGING_BE_URL
   - String containing the URL to the staging backend e.g.: https://staging.api.lara.exampleCompany.com/
 - STAGING_FE_URL